 TRR's Warrior Camp®

 A 7-day intensive, residential, mindfulness-based decompression camp program designed specifically for active duty warriors and veterans experiencing Combat Trauma which we define as PTSD, MST and Moral Injury.
 It's goal is to prevent suicide, enhance resilience, support force preservation, and help warriors transition from the battlefield to the community.

 Why We Deserve Your Support:

 In recent years there has been a surge of new programs for military veterans.
-TRR is unique in that its focus is on clinical treatment of trauma that is an inevitable result of going to war so that warriors can heal from those experiences.
+TRR is unique and is leading the field in that its focus is on Moral Injury - the wounding of heart and soul that is an inevitable result of going to war.
+Moral Injury is not PTSD and is not a disorder.
+It needs to be identified and addressed so that warriors can heal from those experiences.
 We work collaboratively with other organizations to meet the needs of returning warriors, veterans and their families.Donate Now

 What we offer on this site: